Dejan Ognjanović (author)

 Dejan Ognjanović (born January 30, 1973) is a contemporary Serbian horror author, literary critic, film critic, editor and a translator.
 He was the first in Serbia, and the Balkans, to write a doctoral dissertation on poetics of the horror genre.
 He was The Bram Stoker Award finalist in the category Short non-fiction (2022).
 He is a regular contributor to Rue Morgue magazine since 2010.

 Ognjanović's research interests include English and American Literature, History of Literature, Literary Theory, Short Story, and especially the horror genre in Anglo-American literature and film.

 Biography

-Dejan Ognjanović was born in Niš, on January 30, 1973, in Serbia, at the time a part of Socialist Federal Republic of Yugoslavia.
+Dejan Ognjanović was born in Niš, on January 30, 1973, in Serbia, at the time a part of the Socialist Federal Republic of Yugoslavia.